 Once this happens, the central component of the apnea of prematurity ensues and the infant develops complete cessation of airflow and respiratory effort.

 Apnea of prematurity is a condition that is usually reported by the nurse at the neonatal intensive care unit and not the parents.
 Periods of apnea are usually noted by the nurse which prompts the nurse to use a cardiorespiratory monitor to distinguish apnea from periodic breathing.
 In addition to the complete cessation of breathing that is observed in apnea, the nurse should also observe the heart rate and signs of central cyanosis.

 When bradycardia happens, it should be reported as a ratio to baseline and as an absolute number.
 Additionally, the duration of bradycardia should be noted as it correlates with the prognosis.
-Any neonate who is admitted at the intensive care unit should get a pulse oximetry to determine oxygen saturation.
-If apnea was associated with significant oxygen desaturation, this should be reported by the nurse to the physician.
+Any neonate who is admitted at the intensive care unit should get pulse oximetry to determine oxygen saturation.
+If apnea was associated with significant oxygen desaturation, it should be reported by the nurse to the physician.

 Once the physician is notified about a case of apnea of prematurity, he or she should determine the severity of apnea in the neonate.
-Apnea of prematurity can be classified into spontaneous event, mild to moderate, or severe apnea.
+Apnea of prematurity can be classified into the spontaneous event, mild to moderate, or severe apnea.

 - A spontaneous event is defined as a period of apnea that is less than 20 seconds and not associated with bradycardia or oxygen desaturation.
 A neonate with a spontaneous event of apnea should recover spontaneously and the episodes should have a frequency of two or less per 24 hours.